A small, well-built Chinese electric vehicle poses a big threat to the American auto industry - ExBulletin

 BYD sells the Seagull, renamed the Dolphin Mini in some overseas markets, in four Latin American countries for about $21,000, double its domestic price.
 The higher price includes transportation costs, but also reflects the higher profits possible in less cutthroat markets than China.

 In Europe, BYD offers larger models like the Seal, which starts at 46,990 euros ($50,000), in France.
-The two biggest overseas markets for Chinese automakers were Thailand and Brazil in the first two months of this year, according to the China Passenger Car Association.
+The Chinese automaker's two biggest overseas markets were Thailand and Brazil in the first two months of this year, according to the China Passenger Car Association.

 BYD builds electric buses in California and told the AP last year that it was still deciding whether to sell automobiles in the United States.
 He is evaluating sites for a factory in Mexico, but it would be for the Mexican market, two company executives. said in media interviews earlier this year.